From our computer to yours

 *** Good advice about teaching kids to avoid ‘tricky’ people *** I recommend this to family and friends with young children

 A division of the Ontario Attorney General’s office is the Family Responsibility Office.
 Its mission is to enforce child and spousal support orders unless withdrawn or an agreement if filed.
 It does not decide how much support should be or whether it is due or not.
 Its enforcement powers are impressive.

-Spousal support calculations are sometimes a mug’s game.
-Ten lawyers could give 10 reasonable answers as to amount and duration of spousal support if entitlement is established.
-Some academics have made the mug’s game into a mathematical formula and is now referenced as the Spousal Support Advisory Guidelines, or SSAGs.
+Spousal support calculations are something of a mug’s game.
+Ten lawyers could give 10 different but reasonable answers about amount and duration of spousal support if entitlement is established.
+Some academics have made the challenge into a mathematical formula and is now referenced as the Spousal Support Advisory Guidelines, or SSAGs.

 MENTAL HEALTH RESOURCES

 Mental health is often an issue in legal disputes.
 Lawyers need to be aware of, and able to identify, mental health issues.
 (Here at SullivanLaw, we could probably write a book about how mental health affects clients, families and the practice of law.)

 We’re offering these links as a resource.
-Of course no website is an adequate substitute for information provided by qualified mental health practitioners and medical professionals, so – as always – check with your doctor first.
+Of course no website is an adequate substitute for information provided by qualified mental health or medical professionals, so – as always – check with your doctor first.

 1 in 6: Defining unwanted sexual experiences for men